BillJr99/Ursinus-CS173/_pages/Labs/HashMaps/lab-tellastory.md

 ```

 ### For Additional Context: Printing an Array
 You won't be able to `System.out.println` an array - so you'll need to print each item in a loop.
-For example:
+If you print an array variable directly, you might see an output like this: `[I@76ed5528`.
+This means that the variable is an integer array beginning at memory address `0x76ed5528`.
+Instead, you should print each value of the array, one element at a time.
+That's exactly what a loop is for!
+Here's how to do it:

 ```java
 // assuming you have a String[] possibleMoves array